 The Wisconsin Department of Natural Resources has partnered with the students

-Students from Milwaukee's John Marshall High School, North Division High School,
+video.
+Students from Milwaukee's John Marshall High School, North Division

-South Division High School, and Rufus King High School have been selected as
+High School, South Division High School, and Rufus King High School have

 Dzantik